chainskills/resumeum/README.md

 ## Tips

 * Is Metamask slow ? try to disable and enable the extension.
-This behavior happens sometimes mainly when we work with a private chain.
+This happens sometimes, especially when we work with a private chain.
 * When you switch accounts in Metamask, don't forget to refresh the page to make sure you get the current account set in Metamask.

 ## Learn more